How to Build a Teletherapy App: Step by Step Guide

 Your minimum viable product (MVP) should solve the key problem for your users.
 Don’t aim for a polished, full-featured platform right away.
 Instead, focus on building a product that allows patients to find a therapist, book a session, and have that session over a secure connection—safely and reliably.

 This version should include secure sign-up, profile creation, therapist search and match, appointment scheduling, video or audio calls, and a basic messaging system.
-Include a feedback feature as well, so you can gather real-time insights after every session.
+Include a feedback feature as well, so you can collect user feedback for ongoing improvement and tailor the app to users’ evolving needs.

 Prioritize bug fixing and keep your beta group small but diverse.
 Include both therapists and patients, and aim for honest feedback—not praise.